-- All studs, screws, nots, bolts and their washers are free as well as the method of locking them. - The original propeller may be replaced by another.
+- 1. All studs, screws, nots, bolts and their washers are free as well as the method of locking them. - 2.
+The original propeller may be replaced by another.
 Gearcases with a propeller exhaust must use propellers equipped with an exhaust tube of a diameter at least that of the machined recess into which the standard propeller boss fits at the rear of the gearcase.
 The length of this tube must be at least 1/2 (Q - P), where Q and P are the dimensions shown on the sketch of the underwater unit on the homologation file;

 - 3. The trim tab may be altered or removed to accommodate a propeller; - 4.
-The cooling must be provided by the water pump; - Thermostats and pressure valves of the cooling system may be removed; - The steering mechanism may be altered.
+The cooling must be provided by the water pump; - Thermostats and pressure valves of the cooling system may be removed; - 6.
+The steering mechanism may be altered.
 If the original steering bar is removed or new ones are installed, any openings created must be sealed to prevent the motor from pulling in additional air; - The swivel bracket may be altered for the purpose of installing a power trim and/or a power lift and the dampers (shock absorbers) may be altered or removed; - The rubber mounts of the motor may be altered, removed or replaced; - 9.
 Revolution counters, water temperature gauges, water pressure gauges and similar instruments, can be installed; - 10.
 Revolution limiters may be removed; - 11.
 The gear interlock device on the starter may be removed; - 12.
 Spark plugs are free. - 13.
 Original carburettor jets may be replaced for another size; - 14.
 Springs may be added to the throttle lever of the carburettors; - 15.
-Re boring is allowed, but only piston assemblies supplied by the manufacturer of the motor may be used within the cc limit of the class; - 16.
-A part which is dimensioned in the homologation sheet may be machined for the purpose of reaching that specific measure; - 17.
+Re boring is allowed, but only piston assemblies supplied by the manufacturer of the motor may be used within the cc limit of the class.
+When ports in cylinders are adjusted to the dimensions specified in the homologation sheet, material may only be removed in the specified opening to a depth of 10 mm, to match the shape of the original adjacent connecting passage (channel) outside the adjusted port opening.
+This also applies to other openings in the motor for which the dimensions are specified in the homologation sheet.

+- 16. A part which is dimensioned in the homologation sheet may be machined for the purpose of reaching that specific measure; - 17.
 A part may be machined to attain the weight quoted in the homologation sheet without altering other criteria given for the part in question.
-It is not allowed to change the flywheel but balancing

-- machining is allowed if the dimensions and weights provided for on the homologation sheet are respected; - 18.
+It is not allowed to change the flywheel but balancing machining is allowed if the dimensions and weights provided for on the homologation sheet are respected; - 18.
 Measurements not quoted in the homologation sheet shall only be checked by visual comparison with standard parts.
 As the actual manufacturing tolerances are not published, small differences between the inspected part and the reference part must be accepted. - 19.
 The fuel connector in the lower cover may be removed and the fuel hose from the fuel tank connected directly to the fuel pump.
-If this is done the opening left after the connector and around the fuel hose must be sealed to prevent extra air entering inside of cover. - Electric fuel pumps may be added provided the fuel still runs through the original fuel system and no parts are removed or blocked off. - 21.
+If this is done the opening left after the connector and around the fuel hose must be sealed to prevent extra air entering inside of cover. - 20.
+Electric fuel pumps may be added provided the fuel still runs through the original fuel system and no parts are removed or blocked off. - 21.
 No parts may be added to the motor unless specified in this rule. - 22.
 It is allowed to extend the starter cord of a rewind starter so that the starting handle can be reached from the cockpit